Iron deficiency: Bioavailability

 Iron is needed for bacterial growth, making its bioavailability an important factor in controlling infection.
 Blood plasma as a result carries iron tightly bound to transferrin, which is taken up by cells by endocytosing transferrin, thus preventing its access to bacteria.
 Between 15 and 20 percent of the protein content in human milk consists of lactoferrin that binds iron.
-As a comparison, in cow's milk, this is only 2 percent.
-As a result, breast-fed babies have fewer infections.
 Lactoferrin is also concentrated in tears, saliva, and wounds to bind iron to limit bacterial growth.
 Egg white contains 12% conalbumin to withhold it from bacteria that get through the eggshell (for this reason, before antibiotics, egg white was used to treat infections).

-To reduce bacterial growth, plasma concentrations of iron are lowered in a variety of systemic inflammatory states due to increased production of hepcidin which is mainly released by the liver in response to increased production of pro-inflammatory cytokines such as interleukin-6.
+To reduce bacterial growth, plasma concentrations of iron are lowered in a variety of systemic inflammatory states due to increased production of hepcidin, which is mainly released by the liver in response to increased production of pro-inflammatory cytokines such as interleukin-6.
 This functional iron deficiency will resolve once the source of inflammation is rectified; however, if not resolved, it can progress to anemia of chronic inflammation.
 The underlying inflammation can be caused by fever, inflammatory bowel disease, infections, chronic heart failure (CHF), carcinomas, or following surgery.

 Reflecting this link between iron bioavailability and bacterial growth, taking oral iron supplements over 200 mg/day causes a relative overabundance of iron that can alter the types of bacteria present within the gut.
 There have been concerns regarding parenteral iron being administered whilst bacteremia is present, although this has not been borne out in clinical practice.
 A moderate iron deficiency, in contrast, can protect against acute infection, especially against organisms that reside within hepatocytes and macrophages, such as malaria and tuberculosis.
 This is mainly beneficial in regions with a high prevalence of these diseases and where standard treatment is unavailable.